In this article, we’ll compare REST and gRPC, two architectural styles for web APIs.

 4.4.
 Serialization vs. Strong Typing

 REST, in most cases, uses JSON or XML that requires serialization and conversion into the target programming language for both client and server, thereby increasing response time and the possibility of errors while parsing the request/response.

 However, gRPC provides strongly typed messages automatically converted using the Protobuf exchange format to the chosen programming language.

-REST utilizes HTTP 1.1, which requires a TCP handshake for each request.
-Hence, REST APIs can suffer from latency issues.
+REST utilizing HTTP 1.1 requires a TCP handshake for each request.
+Hence, REST APIs with HTTP 1.1 can suffer from latency issues.

 On the other hand, gRPC relies on HTTP/2 protocol, which uses multiplexed streams.
 Therefore, several clients can send multiple requests simultaneously without establishing a new TCP connection for each one.
 Also, the server can send push notifications to clients via the established connection.

 REST APIs on HTTP 1.1 have universal browser support.

 However, gRPC has limited browser support because numerous browsers (usually the older versions) have no mature support for HTTP/2.
 So, it may require gRPC-web and a proxy layer to perform conversions between HTTP 1.1 and HTTP/2.
 Therefore, at the moment, gRPC is primarily used for internal services.

 REST provides no built-in code generation features.
 However, we can use third-party tools like Swagger or Postman to produce code for API requests.